Pratiksha-Rajpurohit/RecipeApplication/README.md

 * Connect your Android device or use an emulator.
 * Build and run the application.
 # Usage
-* Sign in to the application using your email and password or through Google authentication.
+* Sign in to the application using your email and password
 * Navigate through the tabs to add a new recipe, view recipes, or manage your profile.
 * To add a new recipe, provide the required details and click "Save".
 * To view recipe details, click on a recipe card from the home screen.